kbiegert/catalog-knowledge/catalog.md

 The IBM Catalog has a list of frequently asked questions (FAQ).
 It may be found at [this link](https://github.ibm.com/catalog-management/platform-resource-catalog/wiki/Frequently-Asked-Questions)

-Another place to ask questions is on Slack.
-The Slack channel is #global-catalog-issues.
+Users may also ask questions about the IBM Catalog on Slack.
+The Slack channel for the Catalog is "#global-catalog-issues".

 Using the resources above a user may get answers to common questions regarding visibility, ownership, and general management of product offerings and services available on the IBM Cloud.

-The catalog has listings for Blue Hat.
+The IBM Catalog has listings for Blue Hat.

-The catalog was created in 2005.
+The IBM Catalog was created in 2005.